adfresca/sdk-ios/README.md

 In this case, compiling will fail with the errors above.

 You need to remove 'SBJson' folder in our SDK folder to solve this issue.
-The latest AD fresca SDK uses [3.1 release](https://github.com/stig/json-framework/tree/v3.1) version of SBJson.
+The latest Nudge SDK uses [3.1 release](https://github.com/stig/json-framework/tree/v3.1) version of SBJson.
 You may have a problem when you use older versions in your project.

 In other case, if you cannot see any message or get other errors, you can debug by implementing didFailToReceiveAdWithException event method of  AdFrescaViewDelegate